 - 4. The Crest must be installed so that gas control system components are protected from dripping or spraying water or rain during operation or service. - 5.
-If a new boiler will replace an existing boiler, check for and correct system problems, such as: - System leaks causing oxygen corrosion or heat exchanger cracks from hard water deposits. - Incorrectly-sized expansion tank. - Lack of freeze protection in boiler water causing system and boiler to freeze and leak. - Debris left from existing piping, if not flushed and cleaned with an appropriate cleaner. - 6.
+If a new boiler will replace an existing boiler, check for and correct system problems, such as: - System leaks causing oxygen corrosion or heat exchanger cracks from hard water deposits. - Incorrectly-sized expansion tank. - Lack of freeze protection in boiler water causing system and boiler to freeze and leak. - 6.
 The appliance must be installed on a level floor, both front to back and side to side, for proper condensate drainage. - 7.
 If the optional neutralizing kit is to be used, elevate the boiler at least 3" above the floor.